MariaLundgren/CO-OP-Game-Review/README.md

 - Possibility for users to add more information to their profile.
 - A possibility for users to save games that they want to play to their profile.
 - A way for users to be able to like reviews and game titles that other users have added to the website.
+- Possibilty for users to sort and fiilter searches.
+- Adding affiliate links to where you can buy the games.

 # Technologies Used